Surveillance video captures moments after shooting, crash on Chicago's West Side, injuring 2

 "They have a child and the child was screaming because they were afraid something was going to happen to her mom because your mom was crying," Arriazi said.
 "The mom got shot in her leg."

-Popeyes employees called 911 and as the injured pair headed for the hospital, police shut down the fast-food store for hours to review the video repeatedly while employees had to clean blood from the shooting that left them feeling uneasy and unsafe at work.
+Popeyes employees called 911 and as the injured pair headed for the hospital, police shut down the restaurant for hours to review the video repeatedly while employees had to clean blood from the shooting that left them feeling uneasy and unsafe at work.

 Both victims were taken to Stroger Hospital, initially reported in serious condition.